 Toddlers will laugh, play, explore, and stay active all summer long during week-long day camps.
-Each day includes language lessons plus a variety of activities including cooking, art, music, yoga and more.
+Each week includes language lessons plus a variety of activities including cooking, art, music, yoga, and more, along the theme: the Tour de France.
+Your children will discover the regions along this summer’s Tour de France while the cyclists attempt to win medals in the very same regions!

-Sign up for all eight weeks for maximum fun and learning!
+Complete the full Tour de France!
+Sign up for all eight weeks for maximum fun and learning.

 9-9:30am: Drop-off and free play